Skip to content

 LWC pocket watch. © The Vintage Wrist Watch Company

 This antique pocket watch ticked a lot of boxes for me, it is presentable and reliable and gave me a lot of enjoyment in researching its history.
-It’s a pity I could have completed my investigation 24 hours earlier.
+It’s a pity I couldn’t have completed my investigation 24 hours earlier.
 Otherwise, it would be sitting on my desk, ticking away, in front of me as I type this post.
 However, it’s a shame for all of that effort to go to waste researching this antique silver Lancashire Watch Company pocket watch, but I am going to get back on my search for that elusive Borgel.

 2 Comments